lsr-explore/InterviewPrepAlgorithms/README.md

 # InterviewPrepAlgorithms

-Resources for preparing for the algorithm portion of Front End job interviews
+Resources for preparing for the algorithm portion of Front End job interviews.

-### General Scoping
-  Before diving in, make sure you understand the scope of the problem you are being asked to solve
+### Approach to solution finding
+  Treat the interview as if it was a collaboration session, and walk through as if you were solving the problem at work.
+Most importantly talk it out and let the interviewer know your thought process.
+Use these steps.
+  * Understand the question
+  * Identify test cases/conditions
+  * Design the solution
+  * Implement the solution
+  * Review the solution

+##### Understand the question
+  Make sure you are in sync with the interviewer on the expectations.
+Verify any assumptions you may have.

   * What is the expected behavior
   * What are the inputs?  (data structure, units, etc.)